 African Dream Horse Safari is situated in the Lowveld of the Limpopo Province of South Africa on the outskirts of the tourist town, Hoedspruit (430km north east of Pretoria and in close proximity to the Kruger National Park).
 The climate is sub-tropical with a mean summer rainfall of 475 mm and dry winters.
 Temperatures range between 8ºC – 26ºC in winter and 18ºC – 40ºC in summer.
 The area is considered a low risk malaria area, but you should please consult your doctor in connection with malaria medication.

 Interns can either catch a shuttle or a flight from Johannesburg’s international airport, O.R Tambo, to Hoedspruit (Eastgate Airport) and then ferried to their new home in the bush.
-The Equestrian centre is situated within the Hoedspruit Wildlife Estate, which is a 700 hectare developed nature reserve.
-The estate has Leopard, Hyena and most of the herbivores, carnivores, omnivores, reptiles, snakes, primates, smaller cats, eagles, vultures, birds, insects and their relatives that you find in the Savanna biome.
-During the walks, drives and outrides we offer, you’ll almost always see a variety of animals.
+The Equestrian centre is situated within a 700 hectare residential wildlife estate, known as the Hoedspruit Wildlife Estate.
+The estate has Leopard, Hyena and many other herbivores, carnivores, omnivores, reptiles, snakes, primates, smaller cats, eagles, vultures, birds, insects and their relatives that you find in the Savanna biome.
+During the game drives and outrides we offer, we almost always see a variety of animals.

 Besides the day to day activities which make up the program, you will be given enough free time to explore the many beautiful spots in the area, including the Blyde River Canyon (the largest green canyon in the world), the world famous Kruger National Park, God’s Window in Graskop and many more.
 Other excursions include hiking along courses of waterfalls and visiting one of the many animal rehabilitation centres in the area.
 We are also situated close enough to the town of Hoedspruit for those who like to get out and enjoy an evening at one of the local restaurants.

-There are no specific dates.
-A minimum stay of 4 weeks is required.
+There are no specific dates but a minimum stay of 4 weeks is required.

 WORKING RIDER TASKS